-The Substance Abuse Prevention program conducts several activities with the goal of reducing and eliminating the devastating impact of tobacco on our community.
+The Substance Abuse Prevention and Maternal and Child Health programs conduct several activities with the goal of reducing and eliminating the devastating impact of tobacco on our community.
 We work towards this goal by employing and working collaboratively on a number of proven strategies.

 Protection from Secondhand Smoke